Close

 After an arrest, the first thing that will happen is that you will be transported to the local police station so that what is known as the booking process can take place.
 The booking process involves you being fingerprinted and photographed, the police collecting your biographical information, and any items on your person being inventoried and kept in police custody until you are released.
 Once you have been booked, the prosecutor will have 72 hours before deciding whether or not file charges against you.

 Within 48-72 hours after charges have been filed, you will be taken before a judge for your arraignment and bail hearing.
 However, the prosecutor has the ability to ask for an extension if they haven’t prepared the charges by this point.
 If you do not have an attorney, the court will most likely grant the extension and you could spend days or even weeks more in jail before you get a chance to appear before a judge.
-An experienced Utah criminal defense attorney like those at Overson & Bugden will know how to get the process expedited so that you do not spend one second more than you need to behind bars.
+An experienced Utah criminal defense lawyer like those at Overson & Bugden will know how to get the process expedited so that you do not spend one second more than you need to behind bars.

 How Bail is Determined in Utah